perldude/perldude/README.md

 Been working with relational databases from the start.
 I do mainly backend and tools work.
 You want me far away from front-end development.
-I have even been a QA engineer and a manager.

 I like cloud computing but haven't had much professional experience with it.
 As a developer, I like that I can just use a message queue or a NoSQL database,